Amazon Air: Function

 Amazon Air’s primary function is to transport Amazon packages from distant fulfillment centers that are outside of Amazon's local ground linehaul network for a specific area.
 Once the buyer's order is flown from the distant fulfillment center to the buyer's region, the package may be transported to the regional Amazon Sortation Center to be routed either to a local Amazon Logistics Delivery Station for last mile delivery or to a local Post Office for last mile delivery by the United States Postal Service.
 Some Amazon Air packages bypass the regional Amazon Sortation Centers completely and are routed directly to local Amazon Delivery Stations for last mile delivery by Amazon Logistics.

 Destinations

-Amazon Air flies scheduled flights to the following destinations. *NOTE= Recently added Belfast International, UK is not on the table.*:
+Amazon Air flies scheduled flights to the following destinations (Belfast International, UK is not on the table):